 Despite the fact that it is a small borough, Avalon has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the borough for affordable transportation.

-The percentage of people in Avalon who are college-educated is somewhat higher than the average US community of 21.84%: 26.00% of adults in Avalon have at least a bachelor's degree.
+The education level of Avalon citizens is substantially higher than the typical US community, as 32.14% of adults in Avalon have at least a bachelor's degree.

-The per capita income in Avalon in 2010 was $24,667, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $98,668 for a family of four.
+The per capita income in Avalon in 2018 was $33,332, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $133,328 for a family of four.
 However, Avalon contains both very wealthy and poor people as well.

 Avalon is a somewhat ethnically-diverse borough.
 The people who call Avalon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Avalon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Avalon include Irish, Italian, English, and Polish.
+Important ancestries of people in Avalon include German, Irish, Italian, Polish, and English.

 The most common language spoken in Avalon is English.
-Other important languages spoken here include Portuguese and Korean.
+Other important languages spoken here include Italian and Spanish.